Exploration

 In September 2021, MinRes made a significant conventional gas discovery at Lockyer Deep-1, situated in Exploration Permit (EP) 368 near Mingenew.

-Successful drilling identified a significant gas discovery in the Kingia Sandstone, the primary objective of the well, marking a positive first step toward locating and utilising natural gas to power our operations.
+Successful drilling identified a significant gas discovery in the Kingia Sandstone, the primary objective of the well.

 North Erregulla Deep-1 discovery